tarantool/doc/doc/reference/reference_lua/box_space.rst

         box.space.x:create_index('i',{parts={{field = 1, type = 'string'}}})
         -- Step 2: Make the function.
         -- The function expects a tuple.
-In this example it will work on tuple[2] -- because the key souce is field number 2 in what we will insert.
+In this example it will work on tuple[2] -- because the key source is field number 2 in what we will insert.
         -- Use string.sub() from the string module to get the first character. lua_code = [[function(tuple) return {string.sub(tuple[2],1,1)} end]]
         -- Step 3: Make the function persistent.